 Opioids are extremely difficult to stop using due to their withdrawal symptoms.
 These symptoms can include:

-Fortunately, a medical detox program can be used in an inpatient or outpatient setting that provides medical monitoring, medication such as Suboxane, Methadone, Vivitrol, and Buprenorphine, and support from drug counseling staff.
+Fortunately, a Medically Assisted Treatment Program can be used in an inpatient or outpatient setting that provides medical monitoring, medication such as Suboxane, Methadone, Vivitrol, and Buprenorphine, and support from drug counseling staff.
 Combining medications with psychotherapy can be incredibly effective and help people achieve sobriety.

 Recent data by the NIDA showed that among 38 states with prescription opioid overdose death data, 17 states saw a decline in deaths from 2017-2018, and none saw increases in deaths.